HOW AN AIRPLANE FLIES?

 Flaps, slats, and spoilers:

-Flaps: Flaps are hinged parts and like ailerons, they are located on the rear side of the wing; but, unlike ailerons, flaps move symmetrically and this movement produces additional lift and drag.
 Flaps are normally used during takeoff and landing when the airplane speed is low.
 Flaps help generate additional lift.
-Flaps can only move downwards from its normal position and it can be deployed in angular increments.
+They can only move downwards from their normal position and be deployed in angular increments.

-Slats: Slats are hinged parts positioned on the front of the wings and when deployed slats temporarily change the shape of the wings and enhance the lift during takeoff.
-Slats enhance lift during low-speed maneuvers viz. takeoff, initial climb, and also during approach and landing.
-Slats can only move downwards from its normal position and it can be deployed in angular increments.
+Slats enhance lift during low-speed maneuvers like takeoff, and initial climb.
+And also during approach and landing.
+Slats can only move downwards from their normal position and can be deployed in angular increments.

 The tail

-You can see the vertical and horizontal stabilizers at the tail and they are like small wings fixed at the tail of the airplane.
+You can see the vertical and horizontal stabilizers at the tail.
+They are like small wings fixed at the tail of the airplane.
 The fixed horizontal part at the tail is called the horizontal stabilizer and the fixed vertical part at the tail is called the vertical stabilizer.
-The vertical and horizontal stabilizer helps control and maneuver the airplane, provides steadiness for the airplane, and keeps the airplane on a leveled flight.
-The horizontal stabilizer avoids pitching of the nose (up and down movement) and the vertical stabilizer prevents the nose of the airplane from yawing (side-to-side movement).

-The horizontal stabilizer and elevator: The horizontal stabilizer controls the nose from moving up and moving down (pitching).
-An elevator is the hinged part on the horizontal stabilizer and is one of the three primary flight controls (the other two are the aileron and rudder).
 The pilot can move the elevators up or down.
 When the elevators are moved up, the tail is pushed down, and the nose of the airplane is tilted upwards.
-In the nose-up position the angle of attack on the wings changes and more lift is created; this is used during takeoff.
-When the elevators are moved down, the tail is pushed up, and the nose of the airplane tilts downwards: this is used during descending.
+In the nose-up position, the angle of attack on the wings changes and more lift is created.
+This is used during takeoff.
+When the elevators are moved down, the tail is pushed up, and the nose of the airplane tilts downwards.
+This is used during descending.

-Vertical stabilizer and rudder: The vertical stabilizer controls the yaw or sidewise movement of the airplane.
-The rudder, another primary control of the airplane is hinged to the vertical stabilizer and the pilot can move the rudder to the left or right.
-The pilot pushes the left pedal to turn the rudder to the left, and with this, the tail is pushed to the right and the nose yaws to the left.
+The pilot pushes the left pedal to turn the rudder to the left.
+This pushes the tail to the right and the nose yaws to the left.
 Similarly, when the pilot pushes the right pedal, the rudder turns right, and the nose yaws toward the right.
-The pilot uses the ailerons in combination with the rudder for a smooth turn.
+The pilot uses ailerons in combination with the rudder for a smooth turn.

-More about rudder and rudder pedals: There are two rudder pedals for the pilot to operate, left and right, and the rudder pedals control three things:
+There are two rudder pedals for the pilot to operate, left and right, and they control three things:

 The rudder pedals have two parts, the bottom part controls the rudder (and the nose wheel when on the ground) and the top part controls the brake (when on the ground).
 Each side of the pedal controls the respective side of the control viz. the top left pedal activates the left brakes and the top right pedal activates the right brakes.